5 Essentials for an Optimal Galvanic Skin Response Research Setup

 If you’re also measuring heart rate during the experiment, then place the electrode for heart rate on the ring finger.

 GSR sensitivity is different to EMG recordings.
-This means that unlike with EMG, you don’t need to clean the skin before recording can take place.
-This makes GSR measurements a quicker process to get up and running with.
+This means that unlike with EMG, you don’t need to clean the skin before recording can take place (although it doesn’t harm to ensure that the signal is as unimpeded as possible).
+This means that GSR measurements are often quicker to record.

 Make sure that there is nothing obstructing the GSR electrodes (e.g. a ring) – anything that obstructs the device will of course impede the signal.